-Qualcomm says new RF360 chipset can alleviate 4G LTE band fragmentationAlex Wagner - Deputy Managing Editor, News Desk
+Qualcomm says new RF360 chipset can alleviate 4G LTE band fragmentationAlex Wagner - Editorial Director of News and Content

 While 4G LTE is great for consumers that are hungry for speedy mobile data, it can be a pain for manufacturers that want to release their hardware on several carriers, as all of the different bands that are used by different operators often forces device makers to create multiple variations of the same product.
 Qualcomm hopes to fix that with its new RF360 Front End Solution.
 The RF360 is a grouping of different parts that Qualcomm says can support the 40 different LTE bands in use, as well as seven previous cellular modes like GSM/EDGE and EV-DO.